 The Grand Port

 This is where the ferry terminal is found.
-Its marina is busy in summer by yachtsmen from Switzerland and Haute-Savoie.
+Its marina is busy in summer with yachtsmen from Switzerland and Haute-Savoie.
 Walk to the end of the pier to admire the view of the castle, the Alps of Chablais and the Swiss shore backed by the Jura mountains.
 You can even spot the Swiss city of Lausanne in the distance.

 The Garden of Five Senses

 In the heart of the village off Rue du Lac, the formal Garden of Five Senses (Jardin des Cinq Sens) used to be the castle’s vegetable garden.
-This plant kingdom takes its inspiration from the medieval times with fruit trees, rose bushes, medicinal and aromatic herbs, aviaries and fountains.
+This plant kingdom takes its inspiration from medieval times with fruit trees, rose bushes, medicinal and aromatic herbs, aviaries and fountains.

 The Five Senses garden has been listed as a Remarkable Garden (Jardin Remarquable).